VulcanJS/vulcan-docs/source/tutorial-framework.md

 registerComponent('MoviesWrapper', MoviesWrapper);
 ```

-Since we're using the `registerComponent` function to make it available globally (you can learn more about this in the [Components & Theming](/theming.html) section) we don't actually need to `export` the component, but we do need to import the file.
+We're using Nova's `registerComponent` function to make the component available globally.
+You can learn more about this in the [Components & Theming](/theming.html) section, but in a nutshell registering components this way is what makes it possible for other themes or plugins to modify or extend them.

+This means we don't actually need to `export` the component, but we do need to import the actual file.
 Let's create a new `component.js` file inside `modules`:

 ```js
 import '../components/MoviesWrapper.jsx';